 When it comes to getting value for money from your motor, it’s not always about how much you drive, but where you drive.
-We’ve analysed a whole bunch of UK postcodes and found that the expensive place to own and drive a car is London, closely followed by Manchester.
+We’ve analysed a whole bunch of UK postcodes and found that the expensive place to own and drive a car (insurance costs included) is London, closely followed by Manchester.

 We’ve analysed 2.7 million car insurance quotes from comparison website MoneySuperMarket, and accounted for the depreciation of a new car and other essentials like fuel costs, car tax and MoT charges.

 The data reveals that drivers in Greater London are effectively forking out an average of 58p for every mile they drive, 32% more than the cheapest area, Galashiels in Scotland, where motorists pay just 44p per mile.

 It goes to show that motorists in London are getting the least value out of their cars.
 It’s mostly down to the soaring costs of car insurance and fuel in the area, coupled with the fact that they don’t drive as much.

 Why are some UK drivers paying more per mile than others?

 The biggest regional factors that impact the cost of car ownership in the UK are:

 - The annual cost of car insurance

 - The number of miles driven per year

 In fact, we found that residents of the five areas with the highest ownership cost per mile – Greater London, Manchester, Dudley, Stockport and Oldham – all drive under 7,000 miles per year, compared to the bottom three (Galashiels, Inverness and Perth) whose residents all drove in excess of 8,000 miles per year.
 The cost of fuel doesn’t help either.
 Motorists in London paying nearly a pence more per litre of petrol than drivers in Scotland.